 The explosion of Proptech applications dealing with building operational analysis and tenant relationships can allow property owners and managers to better understand how their clients (tenants) currently use and want to use their buildings.

 Smart building technology has moved beyond the control of a building’s heating and cooling and, now, through the use of sensors, tracking tenants throughout the building helps owners and managers monitor a building’s envelope in new and tenant-centric ways.
 Technology has recently moved from compiling “big data” to finding better ways to make decisions using the data.

 Smart building technology has also made significant advances in interpreting and analyzing collected data to give building owners and business owners information on how to improve workforce productivity.

 These types of applications only scratch the surface of Proptech applications.
 CRETech, PropTech, and Builtworlds are great sources if you want to stay in touch with the most recent advancements in CRE technology.

 Operating efficiency technologies (OET) have the ability to increase the productivity of back office, sales, and marketing personnel allowing organizations to get more out of existing employees.
-And particularly with regard to back office staff, new SaaS technologies are allowing companies to get more accomplished without having to hire additional staff.
+Particularly with regard to back office staff, new SaaS technologies are allowing companies to get more accomplished without having to hire additional staff.

 Buildout, a leading CRE technology firm allows clients the ability to handle marketing functions internally that were once handled more expensively by 3rd party vendors.
-Products like Canva ,and SAWA(recently acquired by MailChimp) can also help bring marketing function in-house and provide economies of scale to help improve and stabilize the industries bottom line.
+Products like Canva ,and SAWA(recently acquired by MailChimp) can also help bring marketing functions in-house and provide economies of scale to help improve and stabilize the industries bottom line.